 madja – ‘Haemodorum paniculatum, an edible root.’

 ngool-ya – Drummond’s (1842) gnoally is equivalent to Moore’s ngulya and Grey’s ngool-ya.
 One could speculate that this name derives from the compound term ngool-boon-yer which Grey (1841) translates as meaning red or blood coloured.
-These plants which are commonly known as “bloodroots” have distinctive blood red coloured roots.
+These plants are commonly known as “bloodroots” because of their distinctive blood red coloured roots.

 djakat – is the same as Drummonds’ jagget and Nind’s choket.
 Nind refers to choket as